millu94/milluniverse/README.md

 when I brought in an instructor they pointed out that the reduce() function would be able to handle this problem.

 Tomorrow I will need to move the fetchBasket so that it operates at a level where it retains the information saved no matter the location the user is at.
 At the moment I have only been able to work on the basket from within the same path as the shop, so in order to have a separate basket and checkout page I will need to solve this problem.

+Day 4 objectives:

+-ensure basket retains items at any location
+-create basket path